 - 3.1.1 Pilot category General category includes any pilot.
-In the Female category, all persons aboard the glider must be female. - 3.1.2 Record class FAI Class D glider records are in the following classes:
+In the Female category, all persons aboard the glider must be female. - 3.1.2 Record class The OO shall certify that the glider used for a record flight complies with the requirements for the class rules of the record classification involved and shall certify any wing span measurement required per 5.3.
+FAI Class D glider records are in the following classes:

-a.
-OPEN any FAI Class D glider.
+OPEN (DO) any glider.

 b.
-15 METRE any FAI Class D glider with a wingspan not exceeding 15,000 mm.c.
-13.5 METRE any FAI Class D glider with a wingspan not exceeding 13,500 mm.
+15 METRE (D15) any glider with a wingspan not exceeding 15,000 mm. any glider with a wingspan not exceeding 13,500 mm.
+C. 13.5 METRE (D13) d.

-d.
-ULTRALIGHT an FAI Class D glider with a take-off mass not exceeding 220 kg.
+ULTRALIGHT (DU) any glider with a take-off mass not exceeding 220 kg.

-(A MICROLIFT glider is an ULTRALIGHT with a wing loading not exceeding 18 kg/m2.
+(A MICROLIFT glider is an ULTRALIGHT with a wing loading not exceeding 18 kg/m.
 It does not have separate records).